Mount Gayley from Glacier Notch

 Hike up the North Fork of Big Pine Creek past Cienega Mirth, Lon Chaney's old cabin, and First, Second, and Third (spectacular views of Temple Crag) Lakes, then instead of continuing on to Fourth Lake turn south and up into Sam Mack Meadow.
 This is where I usually camp (6 miles, 3,400 ft of elevation gain).
 People staying more than a couple of days may want to cross the creek and head up the glacier trail to primitive sites either below the Palisade Glacier Moraine, or on the Moraine (1.25 miles, 1,100 more feet of gain).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mt.
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mt.
 Gayley:

 Featured Route For Mt.
 Gayley

 South West Ridge (aka Yellow Brick Road) 3rd 1- 1 I 1 M 1a California